The Harmonium Keyboard

 Middle Octave (C4-C5): A W S E D F T G Y H U J K

 The home row (A through K) covers the most commonly used octave.
-This mapping lets you play melodies and simple chords using both hands on your QWERTY keyboard.
+This mapping lets you play melodies and simple chords using both hands on your QWERTY keyboard, so the page can also serve as an online harmonium keyboard reference while you practice.

 Understanding Octave Notation